puganinithepug/Amazon-Inspired-Recommendation-System/README.md

 This project is a collaborative academic team project on McGill University infrastructure; it is showcased here to emphasizes evaluation, deployment governance, and monitoring aspects of a production-oriented ML system.

-Members: Élodie Côté-Gauthier, Daria Vorsina, Ziling Cheng, Sarah Al Taleb, Evan Jiang
+Credit: Daria Vorsina, Élodie Côté-Gauthier, Ziling Cheng, Sarah Al Taleb, Evan Jiang

 ## Movie Recommendation System Project Overview